 He was also the co-founder, in 1987, of the Robotech fanzine Protoculture Addicts (1987 to 2008) — which quickly evolved into a professional anime and manga magazine.
 In 1996, following a partners’ disagreement on the editorial direction of the company, Ianus Publications was split in two parts: the gaming division became Dream Pod 9, and the Japanese popular culture division (mostly the magazine Protoculture Addicts) became simply Protoculture.
 In 2000, he published an anime filmography (Anime: A Guide To Japanese Animation, translated from Italian, which was covering in 300-page the first thirty years of the anime industry in Japan [1958-1988]).

 In 2005, with a new partnership with Anime News Network which allowed the magazine to expend its content and distribution, he relinquished his position as Protoculture Addicts’ publisher but remained its editor-in-chief and production manager.
-His proudest achievement is to have kept the magazine going for over twenty years and constantly improving — until September 2008 it was the longest running anime magazine in North America and the best guide to anime culture.
+His proudest achievement is to have kept the magazine going for over twenty years and constantly improving — until September 2008 it was the longest running anime magazine in North America, the only Canadian magazine on the subject and the best guide to anime culture.

 Miyako was born in Yamaguchi prefecture, Japan.
 She was raised in the countryside, reading ‘60s girls manga magazines, dreaming of living outside Japan like those manga characters.
 During her teenage years she was a big British rock music fan (Queen, Yes, 10cc) and started learning English through their lyrics.
 She went to college in the Osaka area to improve her English language skills.